blairmotchan/simple-form-validator/README.md

 The validation library will validate the validation fields on blur and provide data-hint messages if they do not meet the validation requirements.

 Your form cannot be submitted until all validation has completed.
+If you submit your form, the first field with an error will be scrolled to.

 This library supports the following html elements:  input, select, textarea, and radio